- 6 berths

 The main feature of a boat's toilet is that it flushes directly into the water.
 As it is below the boat's surface, there's a hole in the hull through which its contents have to be pumped out.

 This operation may be a little scary the first time, but it is not difficult at all.
-Knowing what to do can avoid causing damages to your boat: it is a rather delicate piece of equipment, if not used correctly.
+Knowing what to do can avoid causing damage to your boat: it is a rather delicate piece of equipment, if not used correctly.
 Nautical toilets have a pump, electric or manual, and a diverter tap that manages and directs the flow.
 Basically, after use, you'll flush the contents of the bowl outside while continuing to flush the bowl.

 For safety reasons, the diameter of the pipes is smaller than that of domestic pipes, which is why it is essential to use the toilet only for its intended purpose.
 There is a small external container for toilet paper.
 My personal recommendation is to be careful not to throw bigger objects or small pieces of food inadvertently.